 You should know that hypertension is another word used when describing high blood pressure.
 This happens when the pressure of the blood against the artery wall is high in a way that leads to health complications like heart disease.

-You should know that blood pressure is known as the amount of blood the heart transports.
-It is also determined by the elasticity and size of the arteries.
+You should know that blood pressure is known as the amount of blood the heart transports, it is also determined by the elasticity and size of the arteries.

 It can also be said to be when the pressure in your blood vessels is extremely high i.e. 140/90 mmHg or even higher.

-You should know that people who have high blood pressure may not be aware because the symptoms are not really visible.
+You should know that people who have high blood pressure may not be aware because the symptoms are not visible.
 You’ll only get to know the status of your blood pressure when you get it checked.

 Here are the things that keep you at risk of having hypertension:

-- High salt diet
+• High salt diet

-- Aging
+• Aging

-- Genetics
+• Genetics

-- Intake of excess alcohol
+• Intake of excess alcohol

-- Obesity
+• Obesity

-- Not being physically active
+• Not being physically active

-- Smoking
+• Smoking

-- Chronic kidney disease
+• Chronic kidney disease

-- Stress
+• Stress

-- Sleep apnea
+• Sleep apnea

-You should know that a change in your lifestyle like eating healthy food and quitting smoking can help lower your blood pressure
+Once you discover that you have any of these factors, you must go see a doctor, you should know that a change in your lifestyle like eating healthy food and quitting smoking can help lower your blood pressure

-Blood pressure is known to be written as two unique numbers.
-The systolic is considered the first which represents the force in the blood vessels with the heartbeats.
 On the other hand, the diastolic is the second number which stands for the force in the blood vessels when the heart halts in between beats.

 8. Symptoms of Hypertension